 Book the via ferrata directly with Mountain Torq the company that operates the via ferrata and the Pendant hut.
 They are extremely professional with quality material, clear briefings and certified guides.
 Also, for them safety always comes first, so be advised that sudden changes in weather conditions could cause them to cancel last minute.

 If you want to include the trek up Mount Kinabalu, as well as transport from and back to your hotel in Kota Kinabalu, then hook up with one of the local tour companies.
 They can take care of your mountain permit and the arrangements with Mountain Torq.
-Check the websites of ABC Tours and Amazing Borneo for tour packages and itineraries.
+Check the website of Amazing Borneo for tour packages and itineraries.